Unitpackage Structure

 Warning

 The units are often not included in the filed/column names.
-These can be included in the datapackage in the resource schema.
+These can be included in the Data Package in the field description of the resource schema.

 Note